 Gross yield is the yield on an investment before fixed and variable costs.
 To work out your gross yield, divide your annual rental income by the total property costs.
 Multiply this figure by 100 to get the percentage value.

 Understanding the type of yield being calculated (and the types of costs being included and excluded) can help you decide whether to invest in a property.
-As a benchmark, commercial offices in the CBD and fringe areas currently average around six per cent yield.
+As a benchmark, commercial offices in the CBD and fringe areas currently average around between 5-6% yield.
 And, generally speaking, higher yields result in higher profits but come with greater risk.

 Businesses incur two kinds of costs — fixed and variable.
 And commercial property is no different.
 So, when calculating the actual return on your investment, consider: